A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 - Weight loss

 When you follow the keto diet, your body will use the fat stored as an energy source.
 With this, you can expect to lose weight.
-Likewise, the insulin level also decreases that enabling your body to act as a fat-burning machine.
+Likewise, the insulin level also decreases enabling your body to act as a fat-burning machine.

 - Improves mental focus